-Now that the schools have broken up for summer we thought we would give you a taste of all the great things available for you to do with the kids in the Brecon Beacons over the summer break.…
+With the school summer holidays in sight, we thought we would give you a taste of the great things available for you to do with the kids in the Brecon Beacons over the summer break.…

 When the sun is shining there is always much to do and more often than not you don’t have to pay for the privilege of exploring!
 Pen-Y-Fan, the Beacons highest peak, is glorious on a sunny day and if approached from Storey Arms not too challenging for the younger generation whilst still giving you the thrill of a real achievement as you reach the top.